speechbrain/speechbrain/docs/devtools.md

 ### Our test suite
 - Code linters are run.
 This means black and flake8.
 These are run on everything in speechbrain (the library directory), everything in recipes and everything in tests.
 - Note that black will only error out if it would change a file here, but won’t reformat anything at this stage.
 You’ll have to run black on your code and push a new commit.
 The black commit hook helps avoid these errors.
+- Type checks are run using pyre.
+To run these locally before pushing, say `pyre` at the command line.
 - All unit-tests and doctests are run.
 You can check that these pass by running them yourself before pushing, with `pytest tests`  and `pytest --doctest-modules speechbrain`
 - Integration tests (minimal examples).
 The minimal examples serve both to illustrate basic tasks and experiment running, but also as integration tests